bootstrap-vue/bootstrap-vue/docs/components/form/README.md

 > Bootstrap form component that optionally supports inline form styles

 ### Inline form
-Set the `inline` property to generate an inline form.
+Set the `inline` property to generate a Bootstrap inline form.

 ### Related components
 See also: